BOB450/Co-op-Puzzel-Platformer/README.md

 # Co-op-Puzzel-Platformer
-The root of the unity project is the UnityProject file
+The root of the unity project is the UnityProject folder

 USE UNITY version 2020.1.1f1